ndaly06/McLaren_Racing_Challenge/README.md

 Essentially a booking conflict occurs if meeting 1 doesn't end before meeting 2 starts.

 This logic is applied throughout the booking requests data to identify any conflicts.

+Based on the data in the table shown, a booking conflict between request 1 and request 2 exists.

 A number of cases were tested: